 Department Responsibilities

-- Ensuring all classes has a Class Rep in your Department/School.
-(At least one Class Rep per paper is needed, including all postgraduate programmes).
+• Ensuring all classes has a Class Rep in your Department/School.
+At least one Class Rep per paper is needed (maximum of two), including all postgraduate programmes.

-- That one of the Class Reps for your Department/School also sits on the Faculty SSCC.
+• That two of the Class Reps (one undergraduate and one postgraduate) for your Department/School also sits on the Faculty SSCC.

-- Active roles in steps are highlighted in bold
+• Active roles in steps are highlighted in BOLD CAPITALS

-- Larger class may require more than one class rep. There is no limit on the number of reps per class.
-Postgraduate classes with less than 15 students do not need a class rep.
+• Larger classes may require more than one class rep (maximum of two).
+Undergraduate and Postgraduate courses with less than five students do not need a class rep.